Cray-HPE/docs-csm/index.md

 nodes with the Ceph storage.

-System services on these nodes are provided as containerized micro-services packaged for deployment as helm charts.
-These services are orchestrated by Kubernetes to be scheduled on Kubernetes worker nodes with horizontal scaling to increase or decrease the number of instances of some services as demand for them varies, such as when booting many compute nodes or application nodes.
+System services on these nodes are provided as containerized micro-services packaged for deployment via Helm charts.
+Kubernetes orchestrates these services and schedules them on Kubernetes worker nodes with horizontal scaling.
+Horizontal scales increases or decreases the number of service instances as demand for them varies, such as when booting many compute nodes or application nodes.

 This information is intended for system installers, system administrators, and network administrators